 Once the quotations/tenders have been assessed electronic requisitions must be raised and electronic purchase orders must be approved by authorised Officers, a list of which is maintained by the central procurement function.

-Council approval is required to proceed to Tender and to award to the Most Economically Advantageous Tender in line with the assessment criteria.
+Approval to proceed to Tender and award to the Most Economically Advantageous Tender is required in line with the Authorisation and Procurement limits.